Group Lawsuit 2.0 for DV2026 Selectees

 No. Only DV-2026 selectees are eligible to participate.

-The purpose of this lawsuit is to end the hold/pause on the DV-2026 applications of our DV-2026 clients.
+The purpose of this lawsuit is to end the hold/pause on the DV-2026 applications of our DV-2026 clients, and also, if we have success with class certification, for all DV-2026 selectees.

 No. Representation will not include consular processing support.